 The Econometrics division aims to address policy‐relevant questions using rigorous econometric techniques.
 The majority of our theory‐related research focuses on identification and estimation of causal effects with a major emphasis on policy evaluation in health economics.
 The majority of our applications lie at the intersection of health economics and medicine.
 Through our research we aim, for example, to inform policymakers who are seeking ways to reduce medical expenditures without harming health outcomes.
-This line of research is an important part of COHERE and is becoming increasingly recognized both nationally and internationally.
 The division also has a narrowly defined interest in time‐series econometrics focused on forecasting, semi‐ and non‐parametric econometrics with applications in finance and energy economics, and duration analysis with applications to issues pertaining to ageing.

 The Management Science division focuses on the scientific foundation that combines economics, statistics and mathematics with an emphasis on decision making, planning and performance measurement.
 In other words, scientific foundations for solving multi‐criterion decision problems encountered in economics and business economics are of central importance.
 In fact, decision making typically involves a trade-off between multiple criteria, usually under certainty or uncertainty.
 The methods and theories developed in the division usually deal with some of these issues in a decision making problem.
 The aim is to provide an improved framework for the analysis and solution of problems encountered in the context of economics and/or business economics rather than mathematical optimization, convex analysis and statistics per se.
 Another special strength of the Management Science division is application‐driven research, especially in the context of the hospital sector.
 Hospital management is highly complex, partly because of the randomness of patient flows and of proper treatment.
 The hospital sector is faced with decision problems within the areas of operations management, production economics and industrial economics.